Corporate landlords are gobbling up U.S. suburbs. These homeowners are fighting back.

 485

 Note: Census block groups with fewer than 25 single-family homes are excluded.
-UNC Charlotte Urban Institute defined investors as entities that own at least 100 properties in Mecklenburg County.
+UNC-Charlotte Urban Institute defined investors as entities that own at least 100 properties in Mecklenburg County.

-Sources: UNC Charlotte Urban Institute analysis, U.S. Census Bureau
+Sources: UNC-Charlotte Urban Institute analysis, U.S. Census Bureau

-Using the same legal authority that allows homeowners associations to punish people who fail to cut their grass, the Potters Glen board erected a significant hurdle for investors: a new rule that requires any new buyer of a home to wait two years before renting it out.
+Using the same legal authority that allows homeowners associations to punish people who fail to cut their grass, the Potters Glen board erected a hurdle for investors: a new rule required any new home buyer to wait two years before renting it out.

 Since the board adopted the rule in 2019, property records show the pace of investor purchases has dropped by more than half.